crisnow/100DaysOfCode/README.md

 # #100DaysOfCode

-Day 7：A food list app (what you want to buy?)
+Day 7：A food list app (what do you want to eat?)

 Day 6：Build a to-do-list app 【almost done】